📆 This is the April 2020 edition of “This Month in WordPress with CodeinWP.”

 Important: make sure to back up your site before upgrading to this latest release or, better, test it on a staging site before upgrading on the live site.

 Some people enjoy working from home, some don’t.
 It depends on whom you ask.
-Probably the whole WordPress community is remote right now and it takes time to adapt.
-Guys at WP&UP, a company that offers support to people looking for mental health advice, created this comprehensive guide on how to not get overwhelmed by changing the work environment.
+Probably the whole WordPress community is working remotely right now and it takes time to adapt.
+Guys at WP&UP, a company that offers support to people looking for mental health advice, created this comprehensive guide on how to not get overwhelmed by changing the work environment (and enjoy the benefits instead).

 Have a read and maybe you will find useful tips that will improve your productivity and keep your sanity at bay during these difficult isolation times.